nyu-cs-gy-6533-fall-2022/assignment-5-final-project-coelus/README.md

 </p>

 # Full screen shader

+## Blur
 When the player is damaged, it applies the whole screen blur effect, and decreases the effect over time.
 The Render-To-Texture method is used so it can apply the whole screen shader.

-## Blur
 <p align="center">
 <img  height="300" src="figure/blur.gif">
 </p>

 ## Fade in Transition
+When the player has died, we send him back to the beginning point.
+It applies the full screen fade-in and fade-out effects.

 <p align="center">
 <img  height="300" src="figure/fade.gif">
 </p>